Third-wave coffee shops – of which Winnipeg has many are much preferred to this third wave of the pandemic.

 Back downtown, just up from The Forks is Upper Fort Garry Heritage Park, which is a great place to spend an hour of discovery.
 When you enter the Fort’s original stone gate you’ll instantly be wowed by the mammoth $3-million Manitoba Liquor & Lotteries Heritage Wall, which at 400 ft. of length just may be the largest piece of public art in Canada.
 There are 7,00 LED bulbs on this wall that create lively light shows, while this app for the park uses GPS-based technology that activates to reveal info, stories and historic photos on exactly where you are standing.

-From there, you can keep on heading down Broadway while using the Winnipeg Trolley Company’s Wicked to Riches Broadway Tour featuring 90 mins of audio and 15 stops, you’ll learn more about the mysterious Legislative Building and its grounds, Harlequin Romance Novels first started in the city.
+From there, you can keep on heading down Broadway while using the Winnipeg Trolley Company’s Wicked to Riches Broadway Tour.
+Featuring 90 mins of audio and 15 stops, you’ll learn more about the mysterious Legislative Building and its grounds, along with how Harlequin Romance Novels first started in the city.